foreverphoenix/the-phoenix-flavour/content/tpf/mod-configuration/_index.md

 ## Wonders of Weather

 This is optional and personal preference.
-Rainsplashes will no longer cause crashes if you leave them enabled.
+Rain splashes will no longer cause crashes even if you leave them enabled.

 * Under **Rainsplashes**, set **Level** to **Disabled** to turn the effect off.